10 Stocks to Invest In for a Post-Coronavirus Whipsaw

 [Editor’s note: “10 Stocks to Invest In for a Post-Coronavirus Whipsaw” is regularly updated to include the most relevant information available.]

-All of that is really just a long-winded way of saying today is the best time to look for stocks to invest in for the long-term.
-And, with that in mind, here are some of the best long-term stocks to invest in during 2020 market turbulence:
+All of that is really just a long-winded way of saying today is the best time to look for stocks to invest in for the long haul.
+Knowing that, some of the best long-term stocks to invest in during 2020 market turbulence are as follows:

 - Shopify (NYSE:SHOP)